 - Remove uneaten fish food from the tank.

-- Ensure that the water is from an excellent source, clean, and free of chlorine.
+- Ensure that the water is from an excellent source, clean, and chlorine-free.

 - Make sure that the fish tank is in an excellent shaded place.